 Hawai‘i’s Big Tree Competition

-Vote for Hawaiʻi’s Champion Wiliwili Tree in the 2015 Big Tree Madness
+Hawaiʻi’s Champion Wiliwili Tree in the 2015 Big Tree Madness

 Last year, Hawaiʻi’s champion “Coco” brought home the Big Tree Madness crown to the islands.
 This year, a beautiful wiliwili has been entered into the competition and is looking to capture the title once again.
 The Big Tree Madness is run by American Forests and starts with 16 champion trees selected to compete for the title, similar to the popular NCAA Basketball March Madness.